-(vi) What about traded endowments?
+(vii) What about traded endowments?

 The trading of an endowment policy increases exposure to money laundering.
 A policy can be bought and sold several times before a firm necessarily becomes aware of the reassignment, usually on payout.
-The insurer should verify the identity of the owner at payout usually in line with the standards set out in Part I, Chapter 5 though for small payments the firm may wish to take a view involving the risk and circumstances surrounding the transfer of the endowment policy and consider whether the use of the one off transaction exemption is appropriate.
-Part I, paragraph 5.3.7 provides further information on the use of this exemption.
-However, where there is evidence of significant or unusual trading activity, identity must be verified and further checks would also be appropriate.
+The insurer should verify the identity of the owner at payout usually in line with the standards set out in Part I, Chapter 5.
 Where the transfer/s have taken place though a 'market maker' in traded endowments, and that firm is regulated by the FSA, reliance may be sought from the market maker in accordance with Part I, section 5.5.